You may have heard the terms digital nomad and remote work before but if you are wondering what is the difference, I have got the answer for you!

 If we were to break the two words down, digital = online and nomad = someone who wanders/travels around with no base.

 So a digital nomad is a certain type of remote worker who lives and works while traveling the world.
 If you are a digital nomad, you will most likely move frequently to experience life in many different cities and countries.
-That being said, you can be the slow-moving digital nomad like me!
+That being said, you can be a slow-moving digital nomad like me!
 A digital nomad is actually a lifestyle now than just a term to describe a person.

 You can call yourself a remote worker if you are working remotely for yourself or for someone else.
-But there is certain restriction that comes with it.
+But there is a certain restriction that comes with it.
 Such as you are required to be in the same country where the office is but you are allowed to work from home.

 If I were to give one piece of advice here, it would be to stay closer to hostels so you can meet people or work from coworking spaces where other like-minded people may be working too.